Friends of the

 David Files, Board Member

 I am a Southern Illinois native, growing up a short drive from the Shawnee National Forest.
-As a child I remember visiting the area on family outings, never wanting the days to end.
+As a child, I remember visiting the area on family outings, never wanting the days to end.
 Unfortunately, those days did end.
 I became a young grownup and went off to college.

 College taught me all about mechanics, electrical, hydraulics/air logic, and blueprint reading, more than anyone would ever use in real life.
 The long road ahead of me took me to many different jobs, putting my playground farther behind me.

-The first 15 years of work placed me in many different job duties all pertaining to my field of study.
+The first 15 years of work placed me in many different job duties, all pertaining to my field of study.
 Year 16, put a little twist.
 Little did I know I was about to start using that Physiology 101 class that was never going to help me in the industrial field.

 As club manager of the Elks Lodge, I still had to use my knowledge of all that other stuff along the way, but this was different for me.
 Dealing with all types of people, helping them plan their wedding receptions, birthday parties, and any other function that came along.
-Don’t forget all the other duties involved in running a social club, employee scheduling, payroll, billpaying, supply ordering, the list goes on.
+Don’t forget all the other duties involved in running a social club, employee scheduling, payroll, bill paying, supply ordering, the list goes on.

 Then one day I got a phone call from Toyota.
 A call that changes things for me with good pay, benefits, retirement plan, and opportunities for advancement.
-After twenty years at Toyota, I retired on my birthday in 2020 on my 56th birthday.
+After twenty years at Toyota, I retired in 2020 on my 56th birthday.
 My time at Toyota started in Logistics, then in Logistics Safety, and finally Skilled Maintenance.

 This long road I have traveled has brought me back to my playground, the Shawnee National Forest.
 It is an honor to be accepted to the Friends Board, helping promote the land and stewardship, educate others, and share in the responsibility of outdoor activities for others.
 Sharing that playground, I have such fond memories of and plan on making more.